dragondev-king/ai-resume-hub/README.md

 If you encounter any issues:

 1. Check the browser console for errors
-2. Verify your OpenAI API key is correct
+2. Verify your environment variables are correct
-3. Ensure all required fields are filled
+3. Ensure Supabase is properly configured
+4. Check your OpenAI API key and usage
-4. Check your internet connection
+5. Verify your internet connection

 ## Roadmap